robstoll/atrium/README.md

 ### 3. Prevents you from Pitfalls
 But not enough.
 There are certain pitfalls when it comes to using an assertion library and Atrium tries to prevent you from those.

-For instance, an overload of `toBe` and of `notToBe` for `BigDecimal` was introduced which are both deprecated and throw a `PleaseReplaceException`.
+For instance, an overload of `toEqual` and of `notToEqual` for `BigDecimal` was introduced which are both deprecated and throw a `PleaseReplaceException`.
 The reason behind it?
 It is very likely that a user actually wants to compare that a certain `BigDecimal` is numerically (not) equal to another `BigDecimal` rather than including `BigDecimal.scale` in the comparison.
-Accordingly, the deprecation message of `toBe` (`notToBe` alike) explains the problem and suggests to either use `isNumericallyEqualTo` or `isEqualIncludingScale`.
+Accordingly, the deprecation message of `toEqual` (`notToEqual` alike) explains the problem and suggests to either use `isNumericallyEqualTo` or `isEqualIncludingScale`.
 And if the user should decide to use `isEqualIncludingScale` and at some point an assertion fails only due to the comparison of `BigDecimal.scale` then Atrium reminds us of the possible pitfall.
 For instance: